mranandramasamy/JavaHub/README.md

 15. RequestParam vs PathVariable ?
 16. What is default Eureka port number ?
 17. HTTP vs HTTPS ?
+18. How do you handle /get & /getAll APIs together in single route ?
+19. How do we use load balancer ?
+20. How do you secure a REST API ?

 ### SQL
 1. How does Full Text Search work ?